backand/IonicInAppLogin/www/lib/angularbknd-sdk/README.md

 4. Run `grunt` to build the min files
 5. Commit your changes `git commit -am "Made some awesome new changes, now its even awesome"`
 6. Tag the commit `git tag -a 1.6.1 -m "Release version 1.6.1"`
-7. Push to GitHub `git push origin master --tags`
+7. Push to GitHub `git push origin master --tags`.
+To delete existing tag `git tag -d 1.6.1` and clear bower cache.
 8. Create new folder in S3 bucket with the name of the version and upload the 2 files
 9. Update documentation to point to the new release